jentery/mdia360v1/index.md

 *Worksheets*: The worksheets will ask you to apply what you're learning in class through a combination of media (audio, images, text, and video).
 They will also scaffold your learning toward the final essay (see below).
 A worksheet will never contain more than three prompts, and I will encourage you to use class time to draft your brief responses to them.
 I will circulate each worksheet well before it's due, and I'll review each prompt in class to ensure it's clear.

 *Genre Report*: Near the end of term, you will work in a small group (4-6 people) to cover a genre of games that does not appear explicitly in the schedule below.
 Together, you will describe the genre as an activity and provide examples of its significance.
 I will encourage (but not require) your group to meet up (F2F or online) to play games in this genre.
-The prompt for this assignment will include a mechanism to help ensure equal contributions from each group member.
+The prompt for this assignment will include a mechanism to help ensure equal contributions from group members.

 *Final Essay*: For your final assignment, you will produce an essay about a game or Game Studies topic of your choice.
 You are welcome to select a game that does not appear on the above list (see "Games and Materials"), but please run it by me before commencing your research.
 You'll have two options: 1) a video essay of 10-14 minutes or 2) a written essay of 1250-2000 words plus images and/or audio.
 The worksheets in this course will scaffold your learning toward this essay (that way, you don't start it at the last minute), and I'll ask you to compose the essay with a public audience in mind (e.g., viewers of a specific channel or readers of a particular games website or magazine).
 I will also ask you to write at least some of the essay from the first-person perspective and include documentation of the game you played and how you played it.